bluzky/mau/docs/parser_module_splitting_plan.md

 ## Conclusion

-The gradual migration approach has proven successful with both the literal parsing module (Phase 1) and identifier parsing module (Phase 2).
+The gradual migration approach has proven successful with three completed phases: literal parsing (Phase 1), identifier parsing (Phase 2), and expression operator extraction (Phase 3).
 The key insights are:

 1. **Working software is better than perfect architecture** - some duplication of helper functions is acceptable to maintain the robustness and testability of the parser
 2. **Partial extraction provides value** - even extracting portions of complex parsing logic improves modularity and maintainability
+3. **Conservative extraction is effective** - focusing on well-isolated functions (operators, literals, identifiers) avoids NimbleParsec circular dependency issues
-3. **NimbleParsec circular dependencies are challenging** - complex forward declarations with defcombinatorp may require keeping functionality in the main parser
+4. **NimbleParsec circular dependencies are challenging** - complex forward declarations with defcombinatorp may require keeping functionality in the main parser

-**Current Status**: 2 phases completed successfully, 751 tests passing consistently.
+**Current Status**: 3 phases completed successfully, 751 tests passing consistently.
+The parser is now significantly more modular while maintaining full functionality and backward compatibility.
 Continue with this methodical, test-driven approach for the remaining modules.